-In common with the NAEI 2011 additional point source emissions data have been provided in the NAEI 2013.
-These emissions estimates have been derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2015).
+The NAEI 2014 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in Tsagatakis et al. (2016).
 These point sources are referred to as ETS points in this report.
 To model the contribution to background annual mean B(a)P concentrations from ETS points the emissions have been treated as an additional set of small point sources.
 As such they have been modelled using the B(a)P small points approach described above.
-These derived air quality pollutant emissions estimates are particularly uncertain, hence the emissions for particular sources have been capped at reporting thresholds given by the Scottish Pollutant Release Inventory (SPRI).
-Typically more than 90% of the ETS points do not exceed the SPRI reporting threshold, which for B(a)P is also 0.001 tonnes per year.
+These derived air quality pollutant emissions estimates are particularly uncertain, hence the emissions for particular ETS point sources are capped at the reporting thresholds given by the Scottish Pollutant Release Inventory (SPRI) should they exceed the reporting threshold.
+No ETS point sources exceed the SPRI reporting threshold for B(a)P in the NAEI 2014 (0.001 tonnes per year).